-If a member of your troop has special dietary needs, please use the form on page 19 to notify the camp.
-If your troop will have visitors or needs extra meals, you must notify the Cook at least two meals in advance.
+If a member of your troop has special dietary needs, please use the form in appendix C to notify each camp.
+If your troop will have visitors or needs extra meals, you must notify the Commissary Director at least two meals in advance.
 Additional meals cost \$6.00.

-If your Troop arrives early (Sunday) you allowed to cook food you have brought for meals you will need prior to the first meal provided by camp which is lunch on Monday.
+At camp we will provide you with the following staples: salt, pepper, oil, mayo, mustard, ketchup, paper towels, soap, butter, milk, and toilet paper.

+La decolár a equipment

 suggested cooking equipment:

-Cookstove
+☐ Cookstove

-☐ At least two Dutch Ovens (plus 1 per additional 8 people)
+At least two Dutch Ovens (plus 1 per additional 8

+people)

-Propane
+☐ Propane

 Cooking utensils (spatula, spoons, etc.)

-Mixing bowls
+☐ Mixing bowls

-- ☐ Pot(s) (for boiling water, etc) - ☐ Frying pan(s) or griddle
+☐ Pot(s) (for boiling water, etc)

+☐ Frying pan(s) or griddle

 Cups, bowls, plates, utensils for everyone

-Spice kit
+☐ Spice kit

-Sponges & rags (for cleaning)
+☐ Sponges & rags (for cleaning)

 Tubs or pots for cleaning dishes

-Knives
+☐ Knives

 Measuring cups and spoons

-Water jug(s) that have only held water
+☐ Water jug(s) that have only held water

 Island Park Scout Camp is a centralized dining camp.
-All meals will be prepared and served by the camp.
+All meals will be fixed and served by the camp.
 Units will help with serving and cleanup.